 Employee Appreciation Day is a great opportunity to get us all thinking about being positive.
 But this isn’t just about employee engagement.
 Appreciation isn’t a one-way thing, top down from employer to employee.
 If appreciation and the expression of positive input is good for the recipient and the giver, then expressing appreciation to your manager, your leader/s, clients and of course your peers is also beneficial.
 Friends and family will also benefit from more positive input from you, and the impact broadens and accumulates.

-If appreciation is role modeled by leaders as part of organisational culture, then others are given tacit approval to behave likewise.
+If appreciation is role modeled by leaders as part of organizational culture, then others are given tacit approval to behave likewise.
 While we don’t need a leader’s permission to express appreciation or give positive feedback, if the culture discourages the expression of emotions, then we may receive less positivity in return.
 If we become role models, others should start to follow suit.

 4. Like all habits, appreciation takes practice

 If you are someone that feels uncomfortable giving praise or thanking others for their efforts, you’re not alone.
 Adopting a new habit takes time and practice before it becomes automatic and feels comfortable.
 Finding an authentic way to express positive emotions takes practice – but imagine the impact!
 If appreciation is genuinely felt, it can be expressed in a heartfelt way.
-It is not a one-off, once a year expression, and must be congruent with other forms of behaviour.
+It is not a one-off, once a year expression, and must be congruent with other forms of behavior.
 I cannot thank my colleague for writing an excellent report and then present it to my CEO as my own work.
 That will damage our relationship, breaking trust and reducing my colleague’s desire to share her skills and expertise with me in the future.

 5. Building an appreciative culture reinforces trust and social cohesion